elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.searchsource.setfields.md

 ## SearchSource.setFields() method

-internal, dont use overrides all fields with the new field array
+Internal, do not use.
+Overrides all search source fields with the new field array.

 <b>Signature:</b>